 - some swarm before the queen cells are sealed!

-- 25% of these test hives swarmed regardless of my anti-swarm efforts
+- 25% of these hives swarmed regardless of my anti-swarm efforts

-I kept the remaining hives from swarming.
+The remaining hives didn’t swarm.
 But I was less than happy with the results:

 - broodnests were backfilled